Radhames Dykhoff

+Career

-Dykhoff was originally signed to his first contract as an amateur free agent by the Orioles on January 6, 1993, by scout Jesus "Chu" Halabi..
+Dykhoff was originally signed to his first contract as an amateur free agent by the Baltimore Orioles on January 6, 1993, by scout Jesus "Chu" Halabi..
 His cousin, Sidney Ponson, signed with the Orioles a few months later.

 After pitching in the Orioles' minor league system for a few years, he made it to the big leagues for a brief stint with the Baltimore Orioles in 1998.
 On June 7 of that year, Radhames became the fourth Aruban to appear in the major leagues.
 A southpaw, Radhames lasted just one inning, giving up two hits, a walk, while striking a single batter out.
 He allowed two earned runs, giving him a gaudy career earned run average of 18.00, and wore the number 28 on his jersey.